 Students who arrive at school after 7:57 a.m. must present a note signed by a parent explaining the tardiness.
-A student who is tardy without a written excuse will be referred to the administration for the appropriate consequences.
+A student who is tardy without a written excuse or email from the student's parent/guardian will be referred to the administration for the appropriate consequences.